WVOL

 WVOL (1470 AM) is a radio station broadcasting an urban oldies format.
 Licensed to the Nashville suburb of Berry Hill, Tennessee, United States, the station serves the Nashville area.
 The station is currently owned by Heidelberg Broadcasting, LLC.
 The station and transmitter are co-located just north of downtown Nashville in the Cumberland Heights district.

+By day, WVOL is powered at 5000 watts fed to two towers, but at night it cuts power to 1000 watts fed to all six towers within its array.
+Coverage is always focused toward the south of its transmitter site day and night, nighttime coverage is more heavily directed into Nashville than at daytime.

 History

 The station was founded in 1951 as WSOK.
 The station was located on 4th Avenue N. in Downtown Nashville.
 WSOK originally was licensed as a daytime only station with 1,000 watts.
 WSOK was owned by Cal Young under Nashville Broadcasting Company according to FCC records.
 Songwriter and producer Ted Jarrett began his music career as one of the first disc jockeys on the station.
 In 1953, WSOK obtained a sister FM station on 105.9, and was WSOK-FM, which today is Nashville's WNRQ (owned by iHeart Media).
 WSOK's original format was rhythm and blues and urban gospel music.
 WSOK was the first station in the Nashville market to program primarily to the city's African-American community.
 Robert W. Rounsaville bought the station from Cal Young around 1957, the call letters were changed to WVOL, but the station continued its focus on the local African-American community.
 Roundsaville built WVOL a new studio and transmitter facility just north of the Downtown Nashville area, which included a daytime power increase to 5,000 watts with a two-tower directional pattern, and also adding nighttime service with 1,000 watts using a six tower directional pattern at the new facility.
 The new facility was put into operation around 1960.
 This facility is still in operation today.